Differential item functioning via robust scaling

 Data were generated using the 2PL IRT model in Equation \e{IRT}.
 The focal factor of the study was the proportion of items with DIF, which ranged from 0 to $1/2$.
 Items with DIF were simulated by applying a bias of $\Delta = .5$ to the item difficulty parameters (not intercepts) and items with DIF were randomly selected in each replication.
 The other design factors are summarized in Table \ref{tab:sim1}.
 Note that the simulation study is intended to reflect the worse-case bias that can be induced for a given maximum effect size $\Delta$.
 The rationale for this design was discussed in the section of this paper entitled ``Robustness''.

-In each simulation condition, the performance of R-DIF was compared to two traditional methods of DIF analysis, the Mantel-Haenszel procedure \cite[MH;][]{Dorans1993} and the likelihood ratio test \cite[LRT][]{Thissen1993}, as well as a more recent method that uses regularization \cite[GPCM-lasso;][]{Schauberger2020}.
+In each simulation condition, the performance of R-DIF was compared to two traditional methods of DIF analysis, the MH procedure \cite[MH;][]{Dorans1993} and the likelihood ratio test \cite[LRT][]{Thissen1993}, as well as a more recent method that uses regularization \cite[GPCM-lasso;][]{Schauberger2020}.
 The MH and GPCM-lasso methods assume uniform DIF, but R-DIF and LRT do not require uniform DIF and were implemented without this assumption.
-Both MH and LRT were estimated by treating all other items as anchors.
-Although it was initially intended to implement the two-stage purification approach with these methods, the simulation conditions with larger proportions of DIF often resulted in no items in the anchor set, in which case purification was not performed.
+Both MH and LRT were estimated using two-stage purification and refinement.
+Simulation conditions often resulted in all or no items in the anchor set, in which case purification was not performed.
 It can be noted that many other choices of anchor items are available \cite[see][]{Kopf2015b}, and the results of this simulation study do not seek to address those other choices.

 The main results are summarized in Figure \ref{fig:1}.
 The light blue line reports the R-DIF flagging procedure computed using the true scaling parameter.
 It can be viewed as a check on the correctness of the R-DIF procedure.
 The dark blue line shows the R-DIF flagging procedure implemented during the estimation of the IRT scaling parameter.